 There are many ways in which you can contribute to an open-source project like BTCPay.

 The easiest way is to use the software, provide feedback and report any bugs or issues you or your customers encounter.
-If you're a developer, you can help us develop and improve the software by contributing on the GitHub.
-Translating BTCPay into your native language, helping us with documentation writing are ways in which you can help us out, even if you're not a developer or tech-savvy.
+If you're a developer, you can help us develop and improve the software by contributing in any of the BTCPay Server GitHub repositories.
+Translating BTCPay into your native language on Transifex, helping us with documentation and writing are ways in which you can help us out, even if you're not a developer or tech-savvy.
 We appreciate every contributor to the project.